-To start the authentication process, the client should redirect the user's browser to the authentication endpoint
+To start the authentication process, the application should redirect the user's browser to the authentication endpoint

 <Space service URL>/oauth/auth in the following format:

-To obtain an access token from Space, your client needs to provide values for the following parameters in authorization requests:
+To obtain an access token from Space, your application needs to provide values for the following parameters in authorization requests:

 |Specifies the grant type in an OAuth 2.0 request.
 Set value to |